Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Proof of Lemma 1

 \section{Proof of Lemma 1}

 We may exploit the correlation function of a given signal to characterize how fast it varies by introducing the notion of correlation time.
-Specifically, the correlation function of $r_m\left(k-k_{q,m}\right)$ is derived in (\ref{equ53}), which is placed at the top of this page.
+Specifically, the correlation function of $r_m\left(k-k_{q,m}\right)$ is derived in (\ref{equ53}).